Sustainability

 • Reporting: There’s no agreed upon measurement for what defines a sustainable event.
 This makes it difficult for companies to set goals, track progress and report results.

 You can’t avoid travel entirely, nor can you eliminate energy requirements and waste.
 But there are ways to mitigate the impact events have on the environment.
+Many organizers rely on event management software to track sustainability metrics, coordinate vendors and manage operational data needed for sustainability reporting.

 Whether you’re a venue hosting events or an event planner scouting out future locations, there are a few ways you can help make sustainable events a reality.